Towards an AI assistant for power grid operators: Defining an artificial assistant for power grid operators

-Research \cite{horvitz1999principles} has shown an increased efficiency in Human-AI coupling when both agents were able to initiate and respond to interactions.
-These were historically mostly unidirectional, the assistant either asking a predefined set of questions to build its context representation, or the user asking to perform some predefined tasks.
-In a bidirectional relationship, the interaction is collaborative, with neither the system nor the user in control of the whole interaction.
+Research \cite{horvitz1999principles} has shown an increased efficiency in Human-AI coupling when both agents were able to initiate and respond to interaction.
+These were historically mostly unidirectional, the assistant either asking a predefined set of questions to build its context representation or the user asking to perform some predefined tasks.
+Such badly designed assistant such as Clippy \cite{baym2019intelligent} could in the end disrupt the user, making it inefficient and frustrating.
+In a bidirectional relationship, the interaction is collaborative, with neither the system nor the user in control of the whole interaction \cite{heer2019agency}.
 The assistant is capable of interacting with the latter to refine its context representation (e.g. ask for a clarification when ambiguities arise), thus improving its efficiency when asked to perform a specific task.
-A good example of such bidirectional interaction is found in \cite{allen2001toward}, where when asked to find the shortest path to evacuate wounded people, the assistant will for instance first ask which vehicles are available, then react accordingly.

-While new approaches let an assistant learn how and when to defer to an expert \cite{mozannar2020consistent}, creating true human-computer partnerships becomes a practical reality \cite{beaudouin2018rethinking}, \cite{heer2019agency} and are the object of study of the "Cockpit and Bidirectional Assistant" project \cite{cab_project}.
-We should now review the expected functions of such an assistant.
+A good example of such bidirectional interaction is found in \cite{blanchet:hal-03113458}, where interaction between load-carrying robots and their human partners is learnt over time, resulting in better task completion through operator improvement and per-user adaptation of the robot's behavior.
+Further approaches let an assistant learn how and when to defer to an expert \cite{mozannar2020consistent} when in doubt, or conversely let a user interactively learn about the weaknesses and strengths of the assistant under sources of uncertainties \cite{sanchez2022deep}.
+An assistant can also gently challenge or guide a user to reach novel solutions and build knowledge altogether \cite{liu2017bignav,malloch2017fieldward}.
+Ultimately a user would like to grasp the underlying assistant model \cite{conversy2018vizir}, to know what the model captured, what he can do with it and how to direct or correct it.
+Interpretability is at play more than post-hoc explanations \cite{rudin2018please}.
+In that regard, prospective design \cite{shneiderman2022human,hull2003everything} through interaction and exploration should prove effective, removing the need for the assistant to always explain himself to the operator.
+An after-operations review process could prove useful for strengthening the relationship \cite{dodge2021after}.